fusionhuh/deskimg/README.md

 if you installed the program with the `install.sh` script, you can simply uninstall with `sh uninstall.sh`

-if you compiled to a custom directory different from ~/.local/bin, for the time being you will have to remove the binary and config directory manually.
+if you want to uninstall and compiled to a custom directory different from ~/.local/bin, for the time being you will have to remove the binary and config directory manually.